narwhalacademy/zebra-crossing/README.md

 #### Store less share less

 - Keep as little sensitive personal information on your phone as possible.
+Delete any photos, chat logs and notes that can be used against you.
-- Use a messaging app that lets you create disappearing messages (e.g. Signal).
+- Use a messaging app that lets you create disappearing messages (e.g. [Signal](https://signal.org/)).
 Turn on the timer when discussing the protest.
 - Don't take any photos or videos where people's faces are clearly visible.
 Taking a photo of people's backs is okay.
 (The one exception is if you're filming a video of a conflict or arrest where documentation is key.)
 - Wear a face mask so you are not easily caught on camera.
 - When sharing photos/videos:
   - Blur the faces of any protesters.
-(Use Everest Pipkin's [Image Scrubber](https://everestpipkin.github.io/image-scrubber/) for photos, and Youtube's [blur faces tool](https://youtube-eng.googleblog.com/2017/08/blur-select-faces-with-updated-blur.html) for videos.)
+(Use Everest Pipkin's [Image Scrubber](https://everestpipkin.github.io/image-scrubber/) or [Signal's blur tool](https://signal.org/blog/blur-tools/) for photos, and Youtube's [blur faces tool](https://youtube-eng.googleblog.com/2017/08/blur-select-faces-with-updated-blur.html) for videos.)
   - If need be, erase the location metadata using [these apps](https://www.maketecheasier.com/best-apps-remove-exif-data-from-images/).

 #### Minimize location tracking

 - Turn off location history:
-  - iPhone: Settings > Privacy > Location Services > System Services > Significant Locations
+  - iPhone: Settings → Privacy → Location Services → System Services → Significant Locations
-  - Android: Settings > Google > Google Account > Data & personalization > Location History > Manage setting > Your account & all your devices >Use Location History Off
+  - Android: Settings → Google → Google Account → Data & personalization → Location History → Manage setting → Your account & all your devices → Use Location History Off
-  - Google Maps: Settings > Maps history > Web & App Activity
+  - Google Maps: Settings → Maps history → Web & App Activity
 - Delete past location history:
-  - iPhone: Settings > Privacy > Location Services > System Services > Significant Locations > Clear History
+  - iPhone: Settings → Privacy → Location Services → System Services → Significant Locations → Clear History
   - [Android](https://support.google.com/accounts/answer/3118687?hl=en#delete)
   - [Google Maps](https://support.google.com/maps/answer/3137804?hl=en)
 - Consider turning off all location services temporarily:
-  - iPhone: Settings > Privacy > Location Services > Location Services Off
+  - iPhone: Settings → Privacy → Location Services → Location Services Off
-  - Android: Security & location > Location > Use location Off
+  - Android: Security & location → Location → Use location Off

 #### Other

 - Double check your messaging apps' privacy settings.
 - Turn off message previews in your notifications:
-  - iOS: Settings > Notifications > Show Previews: When Unlocked
+  - iOS: Settings → Notifications → Show Previews: When Unlocked
-  - Android: Settings > Apps & notifications > Notifications > On lock screen: Hide sensitive content
+  - Android: Settings → Apps & notifications → Notifications → On lock screen: Hide sensitive content
-- Remember to make voice calls through end-to-end encrypted apps like Signal.
+- Remember to make voice calls through end-to-end encrypted apps like [Signal](https://signal.org/).

 ---